Khaleed/twitchDoesRC/README.md

 # twitchdoesrc

-This is an experiment to stream a multiple player chat-command controlled activity using Node, Express, Twitch, IRC Protocol, Socket.IO, Redis, SQLite.
+This is an experiment to create a multi-player chat-command controlled activity using Node, Express, Twitch, IRC Protocol, Socket.IO, Redis, SQLite.
+T

-This will eventually be written in a functional JavaScript style using persistent data structures from the MORI ClojureScript library.
+The code is written in Next Generation functional JavaScript (ES6/ES7) using persistent data structures from the MORI ClojureScript library.

 ## How To Message Someone on Twitch